 will create jobs, preserve the beauty of this island, and establish MDI as a resource and leader for communities around the world.

-Do you enjoy passionate discussions about clean energy, local food systems, zero waste, public policy, new transportation?
-Get involved in one of our exciting projects that arose from our six committees.
-Join us to help create the future that you envision for your family, your grandchildren, and future generations.
+Are you passionate about clean energy, zero waste, public policy, or climate-friendly transportation?
+We welcome you to join one of our exciting projects and help create the future that you envision for your family, your grandchildren, and future generations.

 ON CLIMATE CHANGE ACTION is happening everyday!